Paulkelvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 0: creates a script that switches current user to user betty Task1:prints the effective username of the current user
+Task2:a script that prints all the groups the current is part of